- Mount Shasta59°clear skyhumidity: 15%wind: 2mph ESEH 54 • L 50

-On Friday or Saturday night we’ve created one of best night spots in town.
+On Friday or Saturday we’ve created one of best night spots in town.
 Join your friends for twilight skiing and snowboarding fun.
 Watch a beautiful sunset over the Eddies while getting in a few more runs.

 Be sure to visit Sliders Bar or one of our fabulous eateries.

-Last Night Skiing Mid-March
+Last Twilight Skiing Mid-March

 Mt Shasta Ski Park prides itself with an extensive snowmaking system which potentially can cover 277 acres out of a total of 425 acres with man-made snow.
 This installation helps to complement the natural snow cover during times when mother nature does not want to cooperate.
 Particularly in the beginning of the season an artificial snow layer makes a great base because the artificial snow crystals are denser thus making the snow last longer.